Xiphereal/FlowTaskManagement/README.md

 There is a single one, for Windows desktop.
 It's called `Desktop`, and is implemented in [Windows Presentation Foundation (WPF)](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/).

+### Folder structure

+Rather than using a technological layering, I prefer a folder structure that reflects the domain.
+This is to both to create a better mental model and for having more cohesion inside folders and less coupling between them.

 ## Backend

 In ASP.NET Core, using EntityFramework ORM for handling the persistence.